Closure of fashion stores starts chain reaction in Chichester - Here's the latest

 Although Next is not due to close until October 21, the former New Look shop is now vacant and there are already rumours about a potential replacement.

-Sports Direct and Flannels, both owned by the Frasers Group, are reportedly planning a move into the site.
+Sports Direct, owned by the Frasers Group, is reportedly planning a move into the site.

 A planning application has been submitted, requesting permission to respray the shopfront with paint and install new signage.